commuty-net/parking-access-api-client/README.md

 The client will automatically handle the authentication against the server (i.e. retrieve or refresh the token if needed).

 In the event of your credentials are not valid (wrong username, wrong password, revoked access), a call on any method on the client will throw a `CredentialsException`.

+## Feature availability

+While this client exposes all features available, you will only be able to use the ones Commuty has given you the rights.

 ## Examples of usage